 Answered By: Darcy Gervasio

-If you have a citation for an article and need the full text, use the Citation Lookup tool (under Guides & Tools on the Library homepage).
+If you have a citation for an article and need the full text, use the Citation Lookup tool.

 This tool searches through all the Library's databases to see if we have the full text of your article, using its citation information.
 The Citation Lookup tool also works for books in the Library's physical collections.